PlayStation Steering Wheel Guide: Everything You Need to Know

 Greater rotation angles for more realistic steering input

-Customizable force feedback settings to match your preferences
+Customisable force feedback settings to match your preferences

 Better pedal sets often included or available as upgrades